• Skip to primary navigation

 Jump to Recipe

-Stretch your summer salad repertoire with this easy and healthy fig, goat cheese, and kale salad recipe.
+Stretch your summer salad repertoire with this easy, simple, and healthy fig, goat cheese, and kale salad recipe.

 Two white plates with chopped greens with quartered figs and pine nuts and goat cheese.
 2 Forks hanging out the side. this …